microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/bookingsbusiness-business-rules.md

 :::image type="content" source="../../../concepts/business-hrs.png" alt-text="Screenshot showing business hours from Monday to Saturday and Sunday as a day off":::

 The previous image shows a configuration option that can also be modified via API.

 Use the (API that can be used to modify businessHours) to modify **businessHours**.
 Note that an appointment can't be set outside the business hours.

 ### Scheduling policy

-The following image shows the web app settings.
-For more details about the scheduling policy, see [bookingSchedulingPolicy resource type](/graph/api/resources/bookingschedulingpolicy).
+The image below shows the web-app settings.
+For more details about the scheduling policy, see [BookingSchedulingPolicy resource type](../../v1.0/resources/bookingschedulingpolicy.md).

 :::image type="content" source="../../../concepts/images/default-schd-policy.png" alt-text="Screenshot showing default scheduling policy for a Bookings calendar":::

 :::image type="content" source="../../../concepts/default-schd-policy.png" alt-text="Screenshot showing default scheduling policy for a Bookings calendar":::

-**Time increments (Time slot interval)**: Indicates the duration of an appointment.
+**Time increments (Time slot interval)** indicates the duration of an appointment.
 While validating business rules, make sure that an appointment is for the same duration as indicated in the service.

-**Minimum lead time**: Indicates the minimum time before an appointment can be made or cancelled.
+**Minimum lead time** indicates the minimum time before an appointment can be made or cancelled.

-**Maximum Lead time**: Indicates the maximum time before an appointment can be made.
+**Maximum Lead time** indicates the maximum time before an appointment can be made.

-**Allow staff selection**: If a user wants to pass staff members via the appointment API, they should set the **allowStaffSelection** attribute in the [bookingSchedulingPolicy resource type](/graph/api/resources/bookingschedulingpolicy.md) to `true`.
+**Allow staff selection** is if a user wants to pass staff members via the appointment API, they should set the **allowStaffSelection** attribute in [BookingSchedulingPolicy resource type](../../v1.0/resources/bookingschedulingpolicy.md) to true.

 > [!NOTE]
-> The **Allow staff selection** setting is called **Staff control** in the Bookings web app.
+> This setting is called **Staff control** in the Bookings web app.

-## Service-level settings
+## Service level settings

 ### Scheduling